 A gorilla permit is a document/card that is obtained from Uganda Wildlife Authority for the case of Uganda and Rwanda Development Board in the case of Rwanda to allow you spend one hour with the mountain gorillas.
 Currently a gorilla permit costs USD750.00 in Rwanda and USD600.00 in Uganda.
 Uganda offers discounted gorilla permits at USD350.00 in April May and November.
 Read more about gorilla tracking and permit booking.

 HELP ME UNDERSTAND BWINDI NATIONAL PARK

-Bwindi Impenetrable National park is divided into four regions.
+Bwindi Impenetrable National park is located in south western Uganda and is divided into four regions.
 Buhoma region in the North, Ruhija region in the east, Rushaga and Nkuringo in the south.
-If you are to trek gorillas in Bwindi Impenetrable National Park, then you need to mind about where you are going as this will affect the Lodge to be booked, gorilla permit as well as your transport.
+Each region has given habituated gorillas families for gorilla tracking.
+If you are to trek gorillas in Bwindi Impenetrable National Park, then you need to mind about a specific region where you are going as this will affect the Lodge to be booked, gorilla permit as well as your transport.
 For details contact us.